 - Network rules: Configure rules that contain source addresses, protocols, destination ports, and destination addresses.

 - NAT rules: Configure DNAT rules to allow incoming Internet connections.

-Azure Firewall is integrated with Azure Monitor for viewing and analyzing firewall logs.
-Logs can be sent to Log Analytics, Azure Storage, or Event Hubs.
+Azure Firewall integrated with Azure Monitor for viewing and analyzing firewall logs.
+Logs get sent to Log Analytics, Azure Storage, or Event Hubs.

 Azure Firewall’s initial throughput capacity is 2.5 – 3 Gbps and it scales out to 30 Gbps.
 It scales out automatically based on CPU usage and throughput.